TheBil99/SLICE/README.md

 Inside the folder _slice_repository/data_analysis_, the script _contact_matrix_utils.py_ contains functions used to analyze the results produced by SLICE and interSLICE.
 The same folder contains the notebooks _chr12_chr18_1NP_1Mb_beta_comparison.ipynb_,  _chr12_chr18_1NP_150kb.ipynb_, and _averages_genomewide_1NP_1Mb.ipynb_.

+## Acknowledgements

+Luca Fiorillo and Francesco Musella developed the scrips for the SLICE analysis of intra-chromosomal contacts.
+Federico Billeci developed the scripts for the interSLICE analysis of inter-chromosomal contacts.

+## Contacts

+Feel free to contact me at _federicobilleci99@gmail.com_.